bufbuild-ru/docs/docs/reference/protovalidate/rules/int32_rules/index.md

 # Int32 rules

-Int32Rules describes the constraints applied to `int32` values.
+Int32Rules describes the rules applied to `int32` values.
 These rules may also be applied to the `google.protobuf.Int32Value` Well-Known-Type.

 ## const